john-ml/constant-time-code/README.md

-This repository contains an implementation, using the [Rosette](https://github.com/emina/rosette) language, of an interpreter for a simple imperative programming language and functions capable of 1) verifying that programs written in this language are constant-time with respect to private input variables and 2) completing a partially filled program sketch such that the resulting program is both functionally equivalent to a "specification" program (which may not necessarily be constant-time) and itself constant-time with respect to private input variables.
+This repository contains an implementation, using the [Rosette](https://github.com/emina/rosette) language, of an interpreter for a simple imperative programming language and functions capable of verifying that programs written in this language are constant-time with respect to private input variables and filling holes of a program sketch such that the resulting program is both functionally equivalent to a "specification" program (which may not necessarily be constant-time) and itself constant-time with respect to private input variables.